click here for a pdf version of my CV

 What are the dispersal pathways for marine species to the Hawaiian Archipelago?

-2023 - Elizabeth Alison Kay Endowed Awards for students in Biology/Zoology at the University of Hawai’i at Mānoa ($2500)
+2023 to 2024 - Elizabeth Alison Kay Endowed Awards for students in Biology/Zoology at the University of Hawai’i at Mānoa ($2500)

 Dispersal patterns of marine organisms in the Hawaiian Archipelago